Meaning Of Management Buyout

 - Example Of Management Buyout

 Management buyouts are a popular form of exit strategy adopted by both large corporates and owner-managed businesses.
 After considering if the MBO is suitable for the owner, a number of steps need to be commenced.

 The following are the eight steps in the management buyout process:

 The buyer should be sure about going ahead with the MBO.
 An investment equivalent to a year’s salary will be required.
 If the finance is borrowed, the repayment will be manageable as the salary can increase in the future to help pay off dues.
 However, the buyer will have to bear the risk of capital investment in the business.
 Full commitment towards the business is required at the buyer’s end.

 Assess the Viability of the Deal

-Analyse the growth prospects of the business.
-The buyer should also work out a plan towards wealth maximization.
+Analyze the growth prospects of the business.
+The buyer should also work out a plan for wealth maximization.
 This will enable the buyer to grow the value of his shareholding in the business.

 Create a Credible Business Plan

 The buyer should draft a worthy business plan.
-Decisions on actions to be taken once deal is done should be chalked out.
-A good business plan will determine the initial budget needed for the operations of the business.
+Decisions should be chalked out on actions to be taken once the deal is done.
+A good business plan will determine the initial budget needed for the business’s operations.